iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_integration.rst

 .. warning::
     Please remove all propellers from any module you plan on testing.
 Failure to do so can result in harm to you or others around you.
 Further, please ensure that your modules are secured to a stationary platform or surface before attempting to spin them.

-Connect your flight controller and motors as shown in the diagram above.
-Ensure that both the motors and flight controller are receiving power.  :ref:`A short set of tones<startup_song>` should play from each motor when powered on.
+Connect your flight controller and modules as shown in the diagram above.
+Ensure that both the modules and flight controller are receiving power.  :ref:`A short set of tones<startup_song>` should play from each motor when powered on.
 Connect the flight controller to QGroundControl, navigate to the :red:`parameters menu`, and select the :blue:`Vertiq IO` subsection as shown below.

 .. figure:: ../_static/tutorial_images/ifci_px4_flight_controller/vertiq_parameters.png
     :align: center